JenniferT9462/chatbot-app/README.md

 ```

 ### **The Image Generator Code**
 With the image generator, you will need to search for a text-to-image model on HUgging Face.
-Then, get the jJavaScript -> fetch...code snippet like we did for the text generation model.
+Then, get the javaScript -> fetch...code snippet like we did for the text generation model.
 You will then add that to your event handler for the image button.

 1. **HTML**
 ```html